pacrowther/PHY11006/_sources/topic6.md

 In {numref}`fig6.6` hot vapour enters the condenser (1), where it is condensed into a liquid, releasing heat.
-The resulting high-pressure liquid flows through an expansion valve (2), which caused a drop i pressure and temperature.
+The resulting high-pressure liquid flows through an expansion valve (2), which causes a drop in pressure and temperature.
 The cold, low pressure fluid (a mixture of liquid and vapour) then passes through the evaporator (3) where it is converted to a vapour, taking in heat from its surroundings.
 It then passes to the compressor (4) where it is pumped up to a high pressure (with a consequent increase in temperature) to return to the initial stage.